 "We will certainly go into the whole lot and then we will take a position on it," he said.
 "We certainly don't want to brush anything under the carpet."

-The new analysis of the data will take three years, meaning that the Met Office will not be able to state with absolute confidence the extent of the warming trend until the end of 2012.
+The new analysis of the data will take three years, meaning that the Met Office will not be able to state with absolute confidence the extent of the warming trend until the end of 2012.4.
+However, the UK Government "is attempting to stop the Met Office from carrying out the re-examination."
+The Government's argument: The re-examination "would be seized upon by climate change sceptics."

 [snip]